Advisor and Negotiator

 Regulatory and Administrative Law

 KAPLAN • LAW acts for clients involved with regulators, governments and tribunals.
-In 2018, Ari Kaplan was a lead negotiator to a major stakeholder when Alberta transitioned its public sector pension plans to joint governance.
+In 2018, Ari Kaplan was lead negotiator to the lead plan sponsor when Alberta transitioned its public sector pension plan to joint governance.
 He has appeared twice at the Supreme Court of Canada on matters of pension regulation (Monsanto Canada Inc. v.
 Ontario and Nolan v.
 Kerry (Canada) Inc.).
 Kaplan Law negotiates and facilitates conversions to new pension plan models such as jointly-trusteed and target benefit plans, and advises on all pensions and benefits compliance, trust and fiduciary matters: funding, indexation, expenses, communication, enrolment, adjudication, termination, investment, administration, transfers, and beneficiary entitlements.

 Families and Benefits

 KAPLAN • LAW is retained by family lawyers, professionals and individuals for advice on pension and benefit issues and helps negotiate family settlements.
 Ari Kaplan wrote Canada's first book in Pension Law and is an authority on how family law and spousal rights intersect with pensions and benefits.
 Ari mediates and arbitrates family disputes and is trained in conflict reduction and screening.
 He is a founding member and sponsor of the Family Dispute Resolution Institute of Ontario and helps resolve questions around Family Law Value Statements, support/equalization, parenting and retirement issues, and generation and succession transfers: for more, see Family Mediation.